1. Reporting Entity

 - Classification of leases into finance and operating lease.

-- Classification of financial assets: assessment of business model within which the assets are held and assessment of whether the contractual terms of the financial asset are solely payments of principal and
+- Classification of financial assets: assessment of business model within which the assets are held and assessment of whether the contractual terms of the financial asset are solely payments of principal and interest on the principal amount outstanding.

 Assumptions and Estimation Uncertainties

-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the financial statements for the every period ended is included below:¬ - Recognition of deferred tax assets: availability of future taxable profit against which carryforward tax losses can be used;
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the financial statements for the every period ended is included below:- Recognition of deferred tax assets: availability of future taxable profit against which carryforward tax losses can be used;

 - Impairment test: key assumptions underlying recoverable amounts;